megaboi2005/The-really-extremely-dumb-bot/README.md

  - go to https://github.com/SinisterRectus/Discordia
  - everything is there so don't @ me

+## features
+- read messages
+- react to messages with words with words
+- commands that will satisfy you more than your gf in bed
+- better than yeti bot (legit just a bunch of lazy if statements + this bot is opensource)
+- not bloat

 ## suggestions
 - put them in issues I guess
 - make a fork and pull request